-The SWS (2019) identified two internal Green Ash Mineral Deciduous treed swamp wetland polygons within the City woodlot, immediately northwest of the Subject Lands.
+The SWS (2020) identified two internal Green Ash Mineral Deciduous treed swamp wetland polygons within the City woodlot, immediately northwest of the Subject Lands.
 The City of Mississauga draft recommended status of wetlands (email correspondence with Muneef Ahmad dated November 30, 2019) for features within the Ninth Line Study Area identified these wetlands as features to be retained.
 Both the woodland and associated wetlands are outside of the Transitway alignment and are protected under the regional and municipal Official Plans.

-As part of the Scoped EIS, the surface water engineer (i.e., Urbantech) delineated the existing and postdevelopment catchment mapping for these two wetland features (Appendix D).
-The existing catchment for these wetlands is located entirely northwest of the Subject Lands, therefore no impacts to these wetland catchments will occur as a result of the proposed development and a wetland water balance analysis is not required as part of this Scoped EIS.
+As part of the Scoped EIS, the surface water engineer (i.e., Urbantech) delineated the existing and post-development catchment mapping for these two wetland features (Appendix D).
+The existing catchment for these wetlands is located entirely northwest of the Subject Lands, therefore no impacts to these wetland catchments will occur as a result of the proposed development.